 *The pill may not be appropriate if you have had cancer previously.
 For more information regarding the pill if you have had cancer, check out the NHS resources.

 With oral combined contraceptives, one pill must be taken at the same time daily for 21 days of the month, followed by a 7-day break.
 During this break you will experience breakthrough bleeding.
-Even in this week off, you will still be fully protected against conception.
+However, you will still be fully protected throughout if you have been taking the pill correctly.

-After the 7-day break you should begin your next pill pack following the same rules and continue this cycle until you don't wish to used a hormonal contraceptive method any longer.
+After the 7-day break you should begin your next pill pack following the same rules and continue this cycle until you no longer wish to use a hormonal contraceptive method.

 There are a couple of combined pill brands including Zoely and Qlaira that differ from the usual 21-day method.
 These brands contain 28 pills.
-This is a good option for those who are particularly forgetful, especially when remembering to start a new pack on the correct day.
+This is a good option for women who struggle to remember when to start a new pack.

-Forgetting to take a pill is a common scenario to be in so here's a simple checklist of what you need to do if you miss a pill.
+Forgetting to take a pill is a common scenario and there are clear guidelines about what you need to do if you miss a pill.
 This will depend on how many, when and where you are in your cycle:

 Falling ill with the common cold or other related illnesses will not have an effect on the efficiency of your birth control unless you experience vomiting or diarrhoea.
 If you vomit or have been experiencing severe diarrhoea within 3 hours of taking your pill, it could mean that it hasn't been fully absorbed into your bloodstream.

-Like any form of prescription medication, the combined contraceptive pill contains a risk of side effects; these are usually mild and temporary.
-These will generally be experienced within the first three months of going on the pill, as your body is becoming accustomed to the medication.
+Like any form of prescription medication, the combined contraceptive pill contains a risk of side effects.
+These are usually mild and temporary and will generally be experienced within the first three months of going on the pill, as your body is becoming accustomed to the medication.

 |Common side effects||Uncommon side effects|